 8. Drury Hotels

+While most Hyatt hotels don’t offer free breakfast to the typical traveler, some provide it for members.
 The Hyatt corporation offers a four-tiered membership program called World of Hyatt.
-Tiers include World of Hyatt Members, Discoverists, Explorists, and Globalists at the top.
+Tiers include World of Hyatt Members (free), Discoverists, Explorists, and Globalists.

 Different membership types earn you free breakfast at different Hyatt hotel brands.
-For example, Hyatt Place hotels provide free breakfast for members at all four tiers.
-Many other Hyatt brands only provide free breakfast for members at the Globalist level.
+For example, the following Hyatt brands provide free breakfast for members at all four tiers if they book directly through Hyatt’s website: